shoe54/knapsack01/README.md

 There are other approximation approaches such as Genetic Algorithm, Monte Carlo, and randomized heuristics which are not implemented.

 ## Pre-requisites
-* Java 8
+* Java 8 (must be 64-bit if you want to run Dynamic Programming or Memory Function algorithms)
 * Maven 3.x
-* Enough memory to run this Java console application with the -Xmx5120m and -Xss8m parameters if you want to run the Dynamic Programming or Memory Function algorithms.
+* Enough memory to run this Java console application with the -Xmx6144m and -Xss8m parameters if you want to run the Dynamic Programming or Memory Function algorithms.
 The -Xss option is required only for Memory Function.
+More heap space improves the performance of these algorithms.

 ## Building